Skip to content

 Community Volunteers

-Since our founding in January 2021, Free the Fern has had over 140 volunteers help with invasive pulls, planting or event set-up/clean-up.
+Since our founding in January 2021, Free the Fern has had many community volunteers help with invasive pulls, planting or event set-up/clean-up.

 We are so grateful to everyone who helps make Free the Fern possible!